yudopr11/cv-resume-parser/README.md

 # cv-resume-parser
-Extract information from resume or cv into json format.
+Extract information from various resume or cv format into json format.

 ## Extracted Information
 - filepath